Sanotsch2003/MiPro-XG-V1/README.md

 - **Custom RISC-based 32-bit Microprocessor**
   - Implements a **Von-Neumann architecture**.
-  - Includes Register, Control, and Arithmetic Logic Units (ALU).
+  - Includes Registers, Control Unit (CU), and Arithmetic Logic Units (ALU).
+  - Support for hardware- and software-interrupts.
 - **Peripheral Support**
   - UART communication for general use and program uploads via a bootloader.
   - Built-in support for 7-segment display interfaces.
-  - PWM Output pins.
+  - PWM IO-pins.
 - **[Software Toolkit](/src/Software/MiPro_XG_Toolkit/)**
   - A custom **Assembler** for compiling programs.
   - Tools for uploading binary files directly to the processor.